 Linkage of water intake to weight loss.
 Does it happen?

 Several claims have shown, increasing water intake reduces body weight.
 Consequently, it curbs appetite and increases and metabolism.
-A study recorded a correlation.
+A study recorded a correlation of weight loss with how much water should i drink a day.
 Decreased body weight and body composition scores to drinking more water were seen.

 Chronic dehydration has been associated with diabetes, cancer, obesity, and other cardiovascular diseases.
 Former studies have shown a correlation between drinking 2 liters of water a day to increased energy expenditure.
 It increases by 23 calories per day due to faster metabolism.